daistd/SysProAssignments/README.md

 Read [Introduction to OS](http://pages.cs.wisc.edu/~remzi/OSTEP/intro.pdf) and answer the following review questions.

 1. **What is an operating system?
 What does it do?**
-    -**It is software wich one connect and manage Hardware with Software applications **
+    - **It is software wich one connect and manage Hardware with Software applications **
 2. **What is virtualization?** your answer goes here
 3. **How does an OS provide access to its features?** your answer goes here
 4. **What illusion does a virtualized CPU provide?** your answer goes here